Best Outdoor Fall Activities In Tallahassee

 Large and striking birds of prey are no strangers to birdwatchers in the Tallahassee area.
 Some of the specimens you can find include:

-• Northern Harrier: Nesting in open fields but almost always in shrubbery, Northern Harriers belt sharp, staccato calls when courting each other.
+- Northern Harrier: Nesting in open fields but almost always in shrubbery, Northern Harriers belt sharp, staccato calls when courting each other.

-• Merlin: Darker and with faster wingbeats than other large birds, Merlins nest in the abandoned nests of other birds.
+- Merlin: Darker and with faster wingbeats than other large birds, Merlins nest in the abandoned nests of other birds.

-• Cooper’s Hawk: Cooper’s Hawks are best known for the dark cap on the top of their head.
+- Cooper’s Hawk: Cooper’s Hawks are best known for the dark cap on the top of their head.
 You can find them about a third of the way up a pine or oak tree.

 Bird watching in Tallahassee is one of the best outdoor activities during the fall.
 You can go it alone, or bring the family!

+Railroad Square Art District is located near downtown Tallahassee, Florida.
 It features sculptures created by local artists and is a treasure trove of amazing murals.
-There are also several sculptures made from scrap metal, which gives a very industrial feel that’s really appealing.
+Several sculptures are made from scrap metal, which gives the area a very industrial feel that’s really appealing.